+The non-Abelian case is more complicated, and it is not obvious how to write down and solve the relevant equations directly.
+Here we will adopt a less direct route by assuming a simple form for the gauge fields and imposing the physics of the collision.
+Specifically, we will start by assuming that the gauge fields are zero outside the $t= r$ sphere.
+We will then go on to construct the field strengths $\mathcal{F}^{\mu\nu}_{a}$, and impose the following two conditions: \begin{enumerate} \item In the extreme relativistic limit, we expect no energy/momentum density inside the light-shell.
+Thus the field strengths must vanish for $r<t$, and lie entirely on the sphere. \item The fields satisfy the non-abelian version of Maxwell's equations, which tell us how the charges on the light-shell produce the fields: \be D_\nu\mathcal{F}^{\mu\nu}=4\pi\mathcal{J}^\mu \ee where $\mathcal{J}^\mu$ is a color current density. \end{enumerate}

-which drop to zero discontinuously at the light-shell.
+For implementing this plan, we are ultimately interested in color gauge fields of the form \be A_a^\mu(t,\vec r\,)=\xi^\mu_a(t,\vec r\,)\,\theta(t-r) \ee which drop to zero discontinuously at the light-shell.
 When we differentiate these gauge fields, we will find field strengths proportional to $\delta(t-r)$ --- that is to say confined to the light-shell.
 The basic idea is then to use (\ref{discontinuous}) to construct the field strengths and see what the dynamics of classical QCD tells us about the field strengths on the light-shell.